Modeling missing transverse energy in V+jets at CERN LHC: Predictions with Signal

 \section{Predictions with Signal}

-The algorithm's performance with a new physics contribution is illustrated in Figure~\ref{figure-12} in the \zjets~ and \ljetsmet~ channels for the $N_J = 3$ and~$\ge 4$.
-The integrated luminosity of the mock data samples in this Figure is $200~{\rm pb}^{-1}$ for $\sqrt{s} = 14$~TeV.
-The jet \pt~ thresholds for $N_J$ is 50~GeV.
-New physics contributions in the Figure are similar to those from mSUGRA benchmarks LM4 and LM1~\cite{cms-msugra} for \zjets~ and \ljetsmet, respectively.
+The algorithm's performance with a new physics contribution is illustrated in Figure~\ref{figure-12} in the \zjets~ and \ljetsmet~ channels in events with $N_J = 3$~(left) and~$\ge 4$~(right) for the 50~GeV threshold.
+Figure~\ref{figure-13} shows the corresponding distributions in events with $N_J \ge 3$~(left) and~$\ge 4$~(right) for the high \pt~ jet thresholds.
+The integrated luminosity of the mock data samples in these Figures is $200~{\rm pb}^{-1}$ for $\sqrt{s} = 14$~TeV.
+New physics contributions in the Figures are similar to those from mSUGRA benchmarks LM4 and LM1~\cite{cms-msugra} for \zjets~ and \ljetsmet, respectively.
 The plots show SM backgrounds with new physics contributions~(dashed) and their \met~ predictions~(solid) from QCD templates.
 The dot-dashed lines represent SM backgrounds only to ease comparisons.

 New physics events tend to have large $J_T$ and \met.
 It is seen that the addition of a signal contribution with large $J_T$ does not bias the prediction significantly at high \met.
 An excess of signal events above the background prediction stands out clearly in both channels.
 Since in \ljetsmet~ the neutrino spectrum is modeled based on the charged lepton spectrum in each $N_J$ bin, the method works best in this signature when the charged lepton spectrum in new physics events is soft compared to the \pt~ spectrum produced by new weakly interacting particles~\cite{spectra-consistency}.